Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 Can I wear beads braided in my hair or a baseball cap with my helmet?

 Not if you want your helmet to fit well.
 If the beads interfere with fit, they can make your helmet less safe.
 So does the brim of your baseball hat, and the thickness of the hat.
 In addition, beads in your hair or the steel ball at the top of many baseball caps can concentrate the force of an impact on one spot, or the beads can shatter in a fall, cutting you.
-We have the usual page up on hairdo's with beads braided in and wearing baseball caps under a helmet.
+We have a page up on hairdo's with beads braided in and wearing baseball caps under a helmet.

 Where can I find a hard shell helmet?